Hackership/blog.hackership.org/_posts/2015-05-01-Costa-Rica-Sky-Office.md

 ***YES, we are super excited and convinced the combination of a great space, beautiful beaches and our talented coaches will make for an awesome experience!***

 **Want to join our Costa Rica batch this fall?** Great.
-Applications are open, so just fill out the form!
+Applications are open, so just [fill out the form](http://hackership.org/apply)!
 If you have any questions about this or any other batch, just send us an email: team@hackership.org.
 Or, if you want to learn more about hackership [you can do so at hackership.org](http://hackership.org)!

+---

 p.s.
 Follow us on twitter for the latest updates about the construction of the space: [@hacker_ship](https://twitter.com/hacker_ship)!